codetriplett/stew/README.md

 ```

 ## Testing
-The code above applies to both the server and client environment.
-The server will use a simulated dom whose nodes are converted to HTML when cast to strings.
-Dynamic aspects of the library are skipped while server rendering, but this behavior can be overriden to unit test layout changes.
+The code above on both the server and client environment.
+The server will use a simulated DOM whose nodes are converted to HTML when cast to strings.
+Dynamic aspects of the library are skipped while server rendering, but this behavior can be overridden to support unit testing client-side functionality.

 ```js
 // override flag to enforce client mode (not necessary when running in actual browser)